-d.
+e.
 Company Loans

 The Company does not make loans to executive officers or Directors that are prohibited by applicable law.
 In addition, the Company does not make loans to employees to facilitate the exercise of stock options.
-For this purpose, a concurrent exercise and sale procedure whereby the exercise price is paid from the proceeds of shares sold promptly upon exercise does not constitute a loan, except to the extent prohibited by applicable law or regulation.
+For this purpose, a concurrent exercise and sale procedure whereby the exercise price is paid from the proceeds of shares sold promptly upon exercise does not constitute a loan, except as otherwise specified by applicable law or regulation.

-e.
+f.
 Ethics Reporting